High-dimensional Sobolev tests on hyperspheres: Introduction

-Testing the uniformity of a sample of $n$ independent and identically distributed random vectors $\bX_{1}, \ldots, \bX_{n}$ on the unit (hyper)sphere $\Sd\defin\{\bx\in\R^{d+1}:\bx^\top\bx=1\}$, $d\geq1$, is a classical testing problem that has generated a considerable number of contributions.
-A relatively reasonable number of available tests are described in \cite{Garcia-Portugues2020a}.
 One of the most overarching frameworks for testing uniformity on $\Sd$ is the class of \emph{Sobolev tests}, a term coined by \cite{Gine1975} to reflect their relation with Sobolev norms.
-This class of tests has been introduced in \cite{Beran1968} and \cite{Gine1975}, and contains the famous \cite{Rayleigh1919} and \cite{Bingham1974} tests, respectively based on the sample average and sample covariance matrix.
+This class of tests was introduced in \cite{Beran1968} and \cite{Gine1975}, and contains the famous \cite{Rayleigh1919} and \cite{Bingham1974} tests, respectively based on the sample average and sample covariance matrix.
 Sobolev tests reject the null hypothesis of uniformity for large values of statistics of the form

-where $(v_{k,d})_{k=1}^\infty$ is a real sequence and $C_k^{(d-2)/2}$ is a Gegenbauer polynomial (see Section \ref{sec:asymp}).
-Data-driven Sobolev tests have been proposed in \cite{Bogdan2002} for the circular case, and on compact Riemannian manifolds by \cite{Jupp2008, Jupp2009}.
+where $(v_{k,d})_{k=1}^\infty$ is a real sequence and $C_k^{(d-1)/2}$ is a Gegenbauer polynomial (see Section \ref{sec:asymp}).
+Data-driven Sobolev tests have been proposed in \cite{Bogdan2002} for the circular case, and on compact Riemannian manifolds in \cite{Jupp2008, Jupp2009}.
 The low-dimensional asymptotic behavior of Sobolev tests has been studied in \cite{Gine1975}, while detection thresholds under rotationally symmetric alternatives have been obtained recently in \cite{Garcia-Portugues:Sobolev}.

-The interest raised by high-dimensional statistics in the last decade has also affected inference problems for directions.
-High-dimensional directional data has been considered in~\cite{Dryden2005}, with applications in brain shape modeling, and in \cite{Banerjee2005}, with applications to text mining, to name but a few.
-Within uniformity testing, \cite{Cuesta-Albertos2009} proposed a projection-based test that performs well empirically even in high dimensions, \cite{Paindaveine2016} studied the high-dimensional null behavior of the Rayleigh test, while \cite{Cutting2017, Cutting2021} focused on the high-dimensional asymptotic power of the Rayleigh and Bingham tests. \cite{Chikuse1991a,Chikuse1993} also explicitly considered high-dimensional testing for uniformity on the sphere in a fixed-$n$ large-$d$ framework, while \cite{Cai2013} rather adopted a double asymptotic approach for the same problem.